kanski4sbc/logistic-curve-fitting/README.md

 # logistic-curve-fitting
-Fitting the logistic curve for given data
+Fitting the logistic curve for given data using genetic algorithm